Connecticut Solar Panel Cost & Savings in 2026

 All CT Incentives Maximized

-From CT Green Bank programs to full retail net metering and both property and sales tax exemptions — we capture every dollar you're entitled to.
+From CT Green Bank programs to full retail net metering and both property and sales tax exemptions, we help you capture every dollar you're entitled to.